ethereumclassic/ethereumclassic.org-redesign-text/understand_blockchain_and_etc.md

 [NEEDS MORE ABOUT IoT]

 ## Community
 Many blockchain communities have centralized leadership, meaning a few people at the top make the decisions for everyone else.
 ETC's community is purposely structured to avoid this.
-Responsibility for development and for other parts of the community are distributed between many parties.
+Responsibility for development and discussion are distributed between many parties.
 This prevents the biased form of "governance" that other blockchains are susceptible to.